Domestic Partnership vs Marriage: Difference & Benefits

 • Domestic partners cannot be related by blood

 Diana, a 34-year-old scientist, shares why she chose domestic partnership over marriage, “It’s harder to ‘walk away’ from a marriage than a domestic partnership.
 Divorce is very expensive.
-If things don’t work out with your domestic partner, breaking up is as simple as filing a Notice of Termination with the Secretary of State.”
+If things don’t work out with your domestic partner, breaking up is as simple as filing a Notice of Termination with the Secretary of State.
+It is legally recognized but doesn’t completely bind you to another person.”

 Understanding The Difference Between Domestic Partnership And Marriage

-Let’s talk about the difference between a domestic partner vs spouse.
-Living together with your partner as roommates is a different dynamic from these as well.
-You must be involved with your partner romantically in order to qualify for a domestic relationship.
-You must live together in a permanent residence and share basic financial responsibilities like food and shelter.
+Living together with your partner or boyfriend as roommates is a different dynamic and doesn’t always qualify as you two being domestic partners.
+Yes, you must be involved with your partner romantically in order to qualify for a domestic relationship.
+And you must live together in a permanent residence and share basic financial responsibilities like food and shelter.
+But that still may not be a legal relationship in the eyes of the law.

 1. Legal rights of children

+It is important to know this one if you want to choose domestic partnership and are keen on having children.
 There are quite a few legal differences in a domestic partner vs spouse dynamic.
 The former isn’t considered a family by the law.
 The main difference is that a married couple receives a lot more protection by the law, whereas a domestic relationship is frowned upon by conservatives.
-There are a couple of rights, though, that are common in a domestic partner vs spouse situation:
+So even though you may not have all the same rights as a married couple, there are a few that can protect your household.
+Here are some laws that are common in a domestic partner vs spouse situation:

 • A domestic partner can pay for child support or any other similar support without being married